AbdullahAnsarii/rn-story/README.md

 | `media`              | The url of the resource, be it image or video.                                                                                                |
 | `mediaType`             |  Type of the story. type: 'video' or 'image'                                                                                                   | 'image'`.
 Type `video` is necessary for a video story. |
 | `duration?`         | Optional.
 Duration for which a story should persist.
+| `header?`         | Optional.
+Header component which will be displayed just below animation bars, ideal for avatar, close button and linear gradient.
 | `seeMoreUrl?`          | Optional.
 Shows the See More button at the bottom and adds the url for that button as well.